top of page

 violet smoke

 Alchemy is a medium of experimentation, drawing practitioners of all gender.
-The lapis philosophorum, the philosophers' stone, is first so named in the works of Albertus Magnus and Raymond Lully c.
+The lapis philosophorum, the philosophers' stone, is first so named in the works of Albertus Magnus and Raymond Llull c.
 1300 AD.
 Hints are given of it in the 12th century.

 Back in c.
 400 BCE, atomic theorist Democritus mentions a strange rock: